 Overview of top risks for CFOs in 2032

 For the second consecutive year, CFO survey respondents gave 10-year outlook scores that are markedly higher than in the previous year.
 With the exception of a single risk related specifically to the pandemic, this is the case for all 38 risk issues in the survey that CFOs rated.
 In some cases, these increases are dramatic.

 Consistent with the overall global results, talent is a critical longer-term concern for CFOs.
-They recognize that the adoption and optimization of emerging technologies hinge on the organization’s ability to access new skills that either are in short supply or require comprehensive upskilling and reskilling of existing employees.
-Finance leaders also expect succession planning challenges and the organizational culture’s encouragement of timely risk identification and escalation to remain just as challenging in 2032 as they are in 2023, underscoring that talent and the future of work are a defining business challenge for the next decade.
+They recognise that the adoption and optimisation of emerging technologies hinge on the organisation’s ability to access new skills that either are in short supply or require comprehensive upskilling and reskilling of existing employees.
+Finance leaders also expect succession planning challenges and the organisational culture’s encouragement of timely risk identification and escalation to remain just as challenging in 2032 as they are in 2023, underscoring that talent and the future of work are a defining business challenge for the next decade.

 About the Executive Perspectives on Top Risks Survey